mikebranstein/speech-workshop-instructions/src/chapters/chapter3.md

 Phew!
 That was a long chapter!
 But, you learned quite a bit, like:
 - the importance of separating training data from testing data
 - that acoustic data is a combination of .wav files and normalized text transcripts
-- pronunciation data sets can help your CSS models interpret multi-word phrases into an abbreviation - like C3PO and AT&T
+- pronunciation data sets can help your STT models interpret multi-word phrases into an abbreviation - like C3PO and AT&T